woojinv/pomodoroTimer/README.md

 - [x] implement notifications for timer end.
 - [x] think of scenarios for when to autofocus which buttons.
 - [x] fix focus state when navigating to active session. auto focus on stop button if counting down.
-- [ ] display indicator for current active session.
+- [x] display indicator for current active session.
+- [ ] center content

 ## Functional Requirements